davidbegin/beginfiles/nvim/README.md

 - vim-surround
   - Need to use this more effectively

-## Warm Up

-- Read a Helpfile
-- Setup Morning Notes
-- lazygit
+- Vim Signature
-  - lg
+  - Toggling Marks
-- Use H, M, L more
-- use cw more
-- CTRL-O and CTRL-I -> Hop forward and back

-### Tele

-- CTRL-g -> telescoping Greping
+    - alphabetically moving between marks
-- CTRL-p -> File searching
+      - Left-hand -> 2nd layer ]
+      - Right Hand ' with the pinky

+- Telescope:
   - CTRL-v -> open in split (s is also an option....but who horizontal splits?)

+### Keymaps

+- <leader>tg -> telescoping Greping
+- <leader>tp -> File searching
 - <leader>vv -> vim dotfiles searching

 ## Researching